 - Draw a layer of graphite and lift out the clouds using an eraser and a blender: Use harder pencils to reproduce the more subtle range of greys, making sure not to press hard and score the paper.
 Use light strokes and a blender to merge the tones if required.
 Lift out the highlights with erasers to restore the white paper.

-- Practice drawing white lines with an eraser pen: White lines are easier to draw last.
+- Practice drawing white lines with an eraser pen: White lines are easier to draw at the last stages.
 The trick is not to draw the darks so black that they cannot be erased.
 Build darks in gentle layers that can be erased more effectively.
 Slice the tip of a Tombo Mono eraser pen and use the sharp edge to draw a white line.
 Practice makes perfect.

 - Draw distant snow-capped mountains in a landscape and lift the snow using an eraser: A insanely effective technique.
 Draw the mountains in silhouette against a grey sky and lift the snow caps with flicks of an eraser.
 Figure out the direction of light and leave the opposite side in shade.